 With Analytics Edge, your reporting gets a whole lot easier with single-click refreshes, and you don’t lose any of the flexibility that makes Microsoft Excel so popular for Constant Contact analytics reporting.
 Here’s an example of one engagement that went from idea to “This is AMAZING!!” in 24 hours.
 More

-Creating an Excel Dashboard Widget
+Creating an Excel Dashboard KPI Card

-Creating a dashboard in Excel can be quite simple –it’s really just a matter of downloading the right data and some easy formatting techniques.
+Creating a dashboard KPI/metric card or widget in Excel can be quite simple — it’s really just a matter of downloading the right data and some easy formatting techniques.
 Layout is your challenge, but even that can be overcome.
+This article discusses 3 ways to build a widget for your Excel report.

 Data Sampling Problems In Annual Reports